connorkauf/simulicore/INSTALL.md

 ## Extra configuration arguments

 Below there is a list of configuration arguments for the entire project.
-For Linux append the desired options to the [Cmake Configuration](#linux-cmake-config).
+For Linux append the desired options to the [CMake Configuration](#linux-cmake-config).
 For Windows add the desired options in the section "CMake command arguments" in [CMake Settings](#windows-cmake-config).

 #### <ins>Installation directory</ins>